hurui200320/Blake-Belladonna/README_EN.md

 ctx.result(String.join("\n", Files.readAllLines(PropertiesUtils.getProperties().getSucceedTheme())).replace("{{% code %}}", result));
 ```

-The title of the message won't change.
-Every line of the content will be translated in `HTML` paragraph, unless it start with special characters `#!&$>`.
-Then store it and return a corresponding `ID`.
+The title won't change.
+Every line will be translated into HTML-style paragraph and replace html characters(like `& < > "`), unless it starts with `#!&$>`.
+For multiple lines, starting with `#!&$<` in a line means there is a paragraph of content should be reserved, just like comments `/**/` in C or Java.
+You have to put that string at the head of line, and end it with `&!>` in anywhere.
+Noticed, the content after `&!>` will be discarded.
+Then the message will be stored and server returns a corresponding `ID`.
 At this time, server return status code `201` and render the web page according to the template.
 In default it's `createSucceed.html`.
 The placeholder `{{% code %}}` is the `ID`.

 #### `/*` `GET`